hansgundlach/SpeedRunAnalysis/nanogpt_medium_speedrun_records_README.md

 ### Training steps
 Extracted from the final `step:X/X val_loss:` line of each log file.
 Log files are Python training scripts with the live training output appended.
 17 of 18 records have log files; record 11 (PyTorch upgrade) has no log.

 For the llm.c baseline (record 1), the log uses the older `s:X tel:X` format.
-The final logged entry is `s:60000 tel:2.9282`.
+The final logged entry is `s:60000 tel:2.9282`, but it does not include reliable batch-size metadata in the stored file.

 ### Batch configuration
 Found by searching each log file for `batch_size`, `seq_len`, `train_bs_schedule`, etc. in the dataclass config section.